Sir Salman Rushdie has accused his publisher of censorship at the same time as trying to prevent the release of a book that criticises him.

 Rushdie's very public intervention comes at a time when he is engaged in a legal battle to amend the content of a book that criticised him.

-him in a cupboard under the stairs and all went to the local pub for a pint or two.
+locked him in a cupboard under the stairs and all went to the local pub for a pint or two.
 When they were suitably refreshed, they came back and let him out.
-Evans, who contends that police nicknamed Sir Salman "Scruffy" because of his unkempt
+Evans, who contends that police nicknamed Sir Salman "Scruffy" because of

 Under pressure from Sir Salman's lawyer, Evans is believed to have amended his most contentious chapters.

 Why did Random House refuse to publish The Jewel of Medina?

 Two reasons — or perhaps one: the first the nice, obvious line, is ‘sensitivity’.
 No one in their right minds is opposed to sensitivity, are they?
 No. Being mindful of other people’s feelings is A Good Thing.
 Not pushing